 1) Hi Chris!
 First of all, I wanted to thank you for taking the time out of your busy schedule to answer my questions.
 It truly is an honor.
 Before we talk Ip Man 4, talk to us about your experiences in the Marines as well as the martial arts.
 What led you on those paths and how did they shape you for your future in the film industry.

 I began boxing at age 5 with my older brother, John at the Ray Mancini boxing gym in Youngstown, Oh.
 Our dad insisted on us learning to box.
 I continued when we moved to Pensacola,Fl at the Roy Jones Jr. gym on LaRua into my high school years.
 At that time I was also wrestling in school.
 In the early 90’s I took up Brazilian Jiu-Jitsu at the bequest of my dad.
 He was in the Navy and introduced me to an instructor at NAS.
 The Naval Air Station.
 While in the USMC I started to find interest in Wing Chun Kung Fu and Filipino KALI.
-After completing my necessary schools to become a RECON MARINE, I wanted to become a Scout Sniper.
+During my time as a Marine, I wanted to become a Scout Sniper.
 However, I felt strongly about hand to hand combat and CQC.
 I decided to follow my gut instinct.
 So I requested to be stationed in South East Asia in order to focus on bringing these systems back to the USMC.
 I believed it to be a way to improve my MARINE CORPS that I loved so dearly.
 Granted permission by my C/O, I began my martial arts journey in Asia.
 I’ve now been training Wing Chun and teaching it for over 20 years, as well as the Pekiti Tirsia Kali.
 I’m a Brazilian jiu-jitsu black belt under Clark Gracie and I continue to run my academy and affiliates around the globe.
 I met a famous action director in HK, Nicky Li.
 (Rush Hour-Who am I-White Storm-SPL2) I helped him with the action choreography until one day he introduced me to Paco Wong, my manager.
 He told me he could make me an action star.
 Since then, he has helped me build a career in the film industry.
 I am so grateful and determined to continue my assent in action movies as an actor as well as an action director.

 2) Tell us about building your martial arts academies.
 How was it that you opened it up in Hong Kong and what were some of the challenges you faced along the way?